-The Administrator, in consultation with the Chairperson and Sub-Committee Chairperson, will invite a select group of Participants in the Voluntary Agreement to form the following Sub-Committees, which will be responsible for implementing this Plan:
+The Administrator, in consultation with the Chairperson and Sub-Committee Chairperson, will invite a select group of Participants in the Voluntary Agreement to form at least one of the following Sub-Committees, beginning with the Sub-Committee to Define Requirements for COVID-19 National Multimodal Healthcare Supply Chains, which will be responsible for implementing this Plan.

-- (1) Sub-Committee to Define COVID- 19 PPE Requirements, - (2) Sub-Committee for N-95 and other Medical Respirators, - (3) Sub-Committee for Gloves, - (4) Sub-Committee for Gowns, and - (5) Sub-Committee for Eye and Facial Coverings.
+(1) Sub-Committee to Define Requirements for COVID-19 National Multimodal Healthcare Supply Chains,

+(2) Sub-Committee for Aviation, (3) Sub-Committee for Surface Transportation (including Highway, Motor Carriers, and Freight Rail), and

+(4) Sub-Committee for Maritime Transportation.

-FEMA may establish additional Sub-Committees under this Plan of Action, so long as:
+FEMA may combine these Sub-Committees or establish additional Sub-Committees under this Plan, so long as:

-- (1) The Sub-Committee addresses one specific and well-defined category of PPE; and - (2) The Sub-Committee is recommended by the Sub-Committee to Define COVID-19 PPE Requirements.
+(1) The Sub-Committee addresses one specific and well-defined component of the National Multimodal Healthcare Supply Chains System; and

+(2) The Sub-Committee is recommended by the Sub-Committee to Define Requirements for COVID-19 National Multimodal Healthcare Supply Chains.

-This Plan will be activated for each invited Participant when the Participant executes a Plan of Action Agreement, and a Participant may not participate in a Sub-Committee until the Plan of Action Agreement is executed.
+This Plan will be activated for each invited Participant when the Participant executes a Plan of Action Agreement, and a Participant may not participate in a Sub-Committee until the Plan of

+Action Agreement is executed.
 Participants will be invited to join this Plan at the discretion of the Chairperson or the Sponsor to the Voluntary Agreement.
 Participants will be further invited to attend specific meetings of one or more Sub-Committees at the discretion of the Chairperson.